carpentries/carpentries.org/content/posts/2025/01/02/announcing-the-2025-board-of-directors.md

 Nisha Ghatak (term ends February 2027)
 Yanina Bellini Saibene (term ends July 2025)
 Jannetta Steyn (term ends February 2027)
 As an independent non-profit organisation, we no longer require an Advisory Committee (Executive Council), a role that concluded on 1 February 2025.
-We extend our sincere thanks to Konrad Förstner, Nisha Ghatak, and Yanina Bellini Saibene for their dedicated service on the Advisory Committee, fulfilling our fiscal sponsorship requirements with exceptional commitment.
+We sincerely thank Konrad Förstner, Nisha Ghatak, and Yanina Bellini Saibene for their dedicated service on the Advisory Committee, fulfilling our fiscal sponsorship requirements with exceptional commitment.

 ## Meet Your Incoming Board Members
 We are proud to introduce to you the individuals who were onboarded last month, and who will serve three-year terms on The Carpentries Board of Directors.